 The Company discloses information in relation to its capital requirements on an annual basis.
 The disclosures are published on the Company's website www.oneroyal.com/eu/ in conjunction with the date of publication of the financial statements.

 1.5.
-Coronavirus Outbreak
+Implications of COVID-19